FOX Interrupts Programming for Shocking Trump Rant

-A recent White House press conference underscored mounting tensions between President Donald Trump and California Governor Gavin Newsom regarding National Guard deployment and redistricting strategies.
+A recent White House press conference displayed mounting tensions between President Donald Trump and California Governor Gavin Newsom regarding National Guard deployment and redistricting strategies.

 The discord between Trump and Newsom intensified during a news conference on Monday, August 11, 2025, when Trump criticized the Democratic governor in an expletive-filled tirade while answering questions from the press.

-This confrontation arises as both leaders prepare for a federal court case to determine if Trump breached a 147-year-old statute by deploying the National Guard to manage protests against immigration raids in Los Angeles, California.
+This confrontation arose as both leaders prepared for a federal court case to determine if Trump breached a 147-year-old statute by deploying the National Guard to manage protests against immigration raids in Los Angeles, California.

 In June 2025, numerous individuals gathered in Los Angeles, California, protesting a sequence of workplace immigration raids that led to multiple detentions and deportations.
 Trump invoked an infrequently used law that permits the president to federalize the National Guard in times of actual or threatened rebellion or invasion, or when regular forces are insufficient to enforce U.S. laws.
 Despite Governor Newsom’s objections, 4,000 National Guard troops and 700 U.S. Marines were sent to Los Angeles.